casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 **Parameters for the get-balance request**:

-- ``id`` - optional field to identify the transfer request.
+- ``id`` - an optional field to identify the transfer request.
 It can store an integer or string.
 If the *id* is not provided, a random value will be assigned
 - ``node-address`` - the selected node's RPC endpoint
 - ``state-root-hash`` - the root hash of the global state trie for the block containing the transfer
 - ``purse-uref`` - the purse address of the source account